DevExpress-Examples/maui-localization-resources/README.md

 ## Create a Language Resource

-To localize the DevExpress .NET MAUI Controls in your application control to a specific language, follow the steps below:
+Follow the steps below to localize DevExpress .NET MAUI Controls to a specific language:

 1. Create a new resource file and name it `DevExpress.Maui.<culture_name>.resx`.
-The `<culture_name>` should match a language's name according to the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard.
-For example, the `DevExpress.Maui.it.resx` file is applied to your application if the device's language is **Italian**.
+The `<culture_name>` should match language (based on the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard).
+For example, `DevExpress.Maui.it.resx` will be applied to your application when device language is set to **Italian**.
-1. Add the created resource to your application.
+1. Add the newly created resource to your application.
-1. Make sure that the `.UseDevExpress` method's parameter is set to `true`.
-Refer to the [Localization topic](https://docs.devexpress.devx/MAUI/404120/localization?v=22.2) for more information on how to enable an application localization.
+1. Make certain that the `.UseDevExpress` method parameter is set to `true`.
+Refer to the [Localization help topic](https://docs.devexpress.devx/MAUI/404120/localization?v=22.2) to learn more on the localization process.
 1. **Optional**.
-If you want to share your translation with the community, fork this repository, add your resource file with the translated localization strings, and create a pull request to this repository.
+If you want to share your translation with the community, fork this repository, add your resource file with the translated localization strings, and create a pull request for this repository.

 ## Documentation